qrvey/partner-portal/v2-website/versioned_docs/version-7.0/ui-docs/dataviews/chart-types/table.md

 <ul style={{listStyle: 'none', marginLeft: '20px'}}>

-<li>a) Directly from the table headers

-Columns in Simple Tables can be reordered by clicking on a selected header, “grabbing” it to slide the column to the left or right and then “dropping” it in the desired place.
+<li>a) Directly from the table headers: <br/> Columns in Simple Tables can be reordered by clicking on a selected header, “grabbing” it to slide the column to the left or right and then “dropping” it in the desired place.
 This method works both inside Chart Builder and in Page or Report Builder, once the table has been saved.
 After dropping the column in its new place, the column pills in the shelf inside Chart Builder appear in that same new order.</li>

 ![table](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/chart-types-all/Table/23reorder.png#thumbnail-40)

-<li>b) From the Columns Shelf

-Columns can also be reordered in the analytic panel by dragging and dropping the column pills in the desired position in the shelf.
+<li>b) From the Columns Shelf: <br/> Columns can also be reordered in the analytic panel by dragging and dropping the column pills in the desired position in the shelf.
 This method only applies to the edit mode of charts and can be performed inside Chart Builder.</li>

 ![table](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/chart-types-all/Table/24reorder.png#thumbnail-40)